DAbramoff/TodoService/README.md

 # TodoService
-First test project to learn some programming aspects with integration Java, Groovy and Spring in one Project
+First test project to learn some programming aspects with integration JavaScript, Java, Groovy and Spring in one Project